michaelgruenstaeudl/Botany2021_Workshop/README.md

 ### Botany 2021 - Workshop
-Workshop W14 by Michael Gruenstaeudl during the conference "Botany 2021 Virtual"
+Michael Gruenstaeudl, Jul-18-2021

+This workshop was held as part of the conference [Botany 2021 Virtual!](https://2021.botanyconference.org/).

 # Assessing sequence coverage and inverted repeat annotations among complete plastid genomes